 Some strike cards that say “Press” on them may be played at any time.
 If multiple players play a Press card at the same time, settle with RPS.
 The player that played the Press card then declares who they are playing it on.
 A Press strike takes two blocks of that type to block.
 The defender then chooses which strike to use from the cards they played.

 Grapple: Grapple is played as a block card to any strike card.
-The player that played the Grapple takes the Fight Stack, minus the Grapple card they just played.
-Take one card from the top Combat Deck, shuffle those cards and deal them back out to the players involved in the fight so far so that all players have the same number of cards in their hand as when the fight started.
+The player that played the Grapple takes the Fight Stack, minus the Grapple card they just played, takes one card from the top Combat Deck, then shuffles those cards and deals them back out to the players involved in the fight so that all players have the same number of cards in their hand as when the fight started.
 Place the Grapple card to the side and start a new Fight Stack.
 The player that played the Grapple now starts the round again by playing a card to the Fight Stack.
 If another Grapple is played, place it on top of the previous Grapple card and repeat the same process as above.

 NOTE: For a game with more than two players, additional decks will be needed.
 For every two players, add an additional deck.
 3-4 players: 2 decks, 5-6 players: 3 decks, etc.

-One of the things that makes the Swords of Valour game different from other games is the ability to collect Character Cards that represent real people that you have met.
-You can collect Character Cards from the members of the Swords of Valour and their friends.
+One of the things that makes Five Minute Sword Fight different from other games is the ability to collect Character Cards from REAL people that you have meet.
+You can collect Character Cards from the members of the Swords of Valour and their friends at events that they are at (or purchase them from our store).
 These Character Cards come in two types, Fighter and Support.
 A Fighter cards are printed vertically and Support cards are printed horizontally.
 These cards have abilities that change the strategies of how you play The Swords of Valour Card Game.

 Starting with the first player at the start of the game before they play a strike card, they may choose one (1) Fighter card or one (1) support card and place that card in front of them.
 These Character cards will remain in play the whole game.
 This card will stay in play until another card makes you discard it.
 After the Strike card is played, the next player to the left now may choose a Character card to play before playing their Block card.
 This continues for each player.
 Only one Character card may be in play at a time.
 IE, there can only be one (1) Captain Calla Lillie card in play at a time.